 The physiological effects of thermotherapy (heat therapy) include pain relief, reduction in muscle tension and spasm, and increases in blood flow, metabolism, and elasticity of connective tissues.
 Heat therapy can also reduce pain from delayed-onset muscle soreness (DOMS).

-Ice is recommended for the first 48-72 hours following acute musculoskeletal injury (eg. sprains, strains).
+Most chiropractors will usually recommended ice for the first 48-72 hours following acute musculoskeletal injury (e.g. sprains, strains).
 It is best used immediately following the injury.
 There is little evidence to support its use after 72 hours.

 Use Ice to: